 Mastercard's Finicity is one recent example of an issuer-led open banking platform.
 Finicity aggregates real-time data to help businesses and consumers make smarter financial decisions and gain more control over their data—all via safe and secure APIs.
 The platform has played a key role in the development of open banking solutions like Experian Boost and Quicken Loan's Rocket Mortgage.

 Open banking promises to accelerate quickly worldwide, particularly as card-not-present transactions increase.
 “Sixty percent of revenue in the UK is tied to card-not-present transactions," Corrigan says.
 "Open banking provides an alternative and potentially more seamless card-not-present experience than anything available today."

 Where will we see mass adoption of open banking?
 Corrigan predicts that Asia-Pacific will be the next big frontier, thanks to consumers' willingness to share data, a high digital adoption rate, and a culture of digital innovation.
 North America is also beginning to see more open banking platforms, including Plaid, which is both an AISP and a PISP.

 "As soon as global customers trust open banking, it's going to take off," Corrigan said.
 "Its potential is huge to help consumers receive the help, guidance and support they need to manage all aspects of their finances."

 The takeaway?
 Businesses should prepare for the changes—and big benefits—that open banking promises.
 It starts with a conversation with your payments partner, and we're here to help.
-Contact us to learn about our latest open banking integrations, or visit our 2023 Commerce and Payment Trends Report to learn more about how open banking is accelerating trends in emerging technology.
+2023 Commerce and Payment Trends Report to learn more about how open banking is accelerating trends in emerging technology.